orchetect/TimecodeKit/Examples/Timecode UI/README.md

 # Timecode UI Example

-This example project demonstrates the UI components available in the **TimecodeKitUI** module.
+This example project demonstrates the UI components available in the **SwiftTimecodeUI** module.

 ## Platforms